 Some intended parents may have the opportunity to qualify for financing for their journey.
 Please speak with our Parent Intake Team or Consultation Team or by filling out this form.

 Finding a surrogate mother match is one of the most exciting parts of your journey – this is the woman who will be carrying your baby(ies).
 How exactly do you go about finding a surrogate mother?

 If you’re working with a surrogacy agency, they will help you find your surrogate match.
 If you’re pursuing an independent journey, you will be required to find a surrogate on your own.
 This may be a family member or friend, or perhaps a surrogate you found through an online community.

 At Circle Surrogacy, matching intended parents and surrogates is a team effort.
-You’ll be asked to share information about who you are as an intended parent by filling out an profile that not only allows us to get to know you better, but also helps your Program Coordinator find your surrogate match.
+You’ll be asked to share information about who you are as an intended parent by filling out an profile that not only allows us to get to know you better, but also helps your Matching Team find your surrogate match.

 This intended parent profile will ask you information about you, your relationship (if you are coupled), your family, your hobbies, your plans for parenthood, and what brought you to surrogacy.
 You’ll also be asked to share photos of yourself, your loved ones and of anything else that gives a good sense of who you are as people.